dronzer-28/Othello-game/README.md

 ## Othello Game Implementation

 Description: Implemented the Othello game using Java, following the standard game rules and mechanics.
 Developed the game logic, including move validation, score calculation, and determining the winner.
-Utilized the Minimax algorithm with k-step look-ahead for AI player moves.
+Utilized the Minimax algorithm with alpha-beta pruning for AI player moves to improve performance and reduce unnecessary computations.

 Technologies: Java, File I/O, Algorithms